briggstwitchell/git-workshop/intro/git-vs-github.md

     <img src="../images/intro/resized_github-icon.png" style="width:40%">
 </div>

-One common misconception surrounding git is that it is a part of GitHub, or that you can't use Git without GitHub.
+One common misconception surrounding Git is that it is a part of GitHub, or that you can't use Git without GitHub.
 This is not true!

 You can use Git to track changes to any group of files you are working with.
-It's commonly used for software development, but you can use git to track pretty much anything.
+It's commonly used for software development, but you can use Git to track any group of files.

 ---
 ## Okay, then what is GitHub?